Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

 Also, you may be completely prohibited from using images of certain people and property in your commercially available books!
 This actually can get very messy from a legal standpoint.
 So verify what permissions (if any) will be required BEFORE you shoot your photo subjects.
 Seek legal advice for procedures to follow for securing necessary model and property releases.

 Beware of Using "For Editorial Use Only" Images

 Stock photo sites, whether free or paid, often include "for editorial use only" images.
 That means they can only be used for editorial purposes (for example, news reports may be a permitted use), but not for commercial purposes such as books.
 Why?
-Because they usually feature famous people, places, property, things or brand names whose images may be protected by a variety of laws and regulations.
-Also, use of these identifiable subjects could suggest an endorsement or affiliation relationship that does not exist.
-You are usually prohibited from using these images in your self published books!
+Because they usually feature famous people, places, property, things, or brand names whose images may be protected by a variety of laws and regulations.
+Also, the use of these identifiable subjects could suggest an endorsement or affiliation relationship that does not exist.
+You are usually prohibited from using these images in your self-published books!